My goal with this blog is to teach anyone who’s *digitally* curious how to become a virtual assistant.

 How to Become a Virtual Assistant – Podcast Playlist

 I realize I gave you a lot of material via podcasts in this blog.
 So here’s a customized playlist of everything I mentioned just for you.
 Plus a few bonus episodes that will help you on your journey.
 Click here to add it to your Spotify account.

 Do me a favor?
-Would you tell one friend about this type of remote work.
-Think of the friend who is creative and always posting funny memes on FB.
+Would you tell one friend about this type of remote work?
+Think of a friend who is creative and always posting funny memes on FB.
 The friend who could use life-changing work from home.
 Think of the friend who is super organized (You’ve seen her pantry) and really good at getting things done.
-ALL all of those people could find work online.
+ALL of those people could find work online.
 Give them this blog link, it may change their life.❤️